Why Evansville is the Place to Be

 Looking to get a little shopping done instead?
 Eastland Mall is the lone mall of its type within two hours of Evansville.
 It boasts a large lineup of retailers, while also offering amenities like a children’s play area and a carousel.
 Then there’s Mesker Park Zoo and Botanic Garden, which has more than 700 animals and 186 species from all over the world.
 Spread over 45 acres, the zoo will be a favorite among kids and adults with its Amazonia rainforest exhibit and Family Garden.
 With a high-profile shopping mall, a top-notch museum and a host of other attractions, boredom is not an option in Evansville.

-Click the Instant Info Logo to let us connect you with Evansville
+Let us connect you with Evansville

 - Excellent sports facilities that are suitable to most all team and individual sporting events.

 - Sports sales and service division at the Evansville Convention & Visitors Bureau